 - Be sure to check our Coronavirus Updates and take note of the latest requirements and restrictions for our destinations throughout South America.

-- The use of a face mask will be mandatory in public spaces in all of our destinations.
+- The use of a face mask is mandatory in public spaces throughout our destinations.

-- During domestic or regional flights in South America, it is required to wear a face mask as well as a face shield.
+- During domestic or regional flights in South America and at the airport in Lima, you are required to wear a face mask as well as a face shield.
 Before boarding, a body temperature check will be conducted and hands and footwear must be disinfected.

 - We strongly recommend purchasing adequate travel insurance with COVID-19 coverage before arriving in South America.
 While authorities in Peru do not require it, it is a compulsory prerequisite to enter CHILE (minimum coverage of USD 30,000 per traveler).

-- As many countries around the world are reopening their borders for tourism, some insurance companies are offering the option to customize your coverage (including trip cancellation fees before departure, emergency medical expenses abroad, repatriation, cancellation, and repatriation cover if you are denied boarding with a positive test for COVID-19, your holiday accommodation costs if you have COVID-19 during the trip and similar for your travel companion(s)).
+- Some insurance companies are offering the option to customize your coverage (including trip cancellation fees before departure, emergency medical expenses abroad, repatriation if you have COVID-19 during the trip)

 - In PERU, a traveler with apparent COVID-19 symptoms must remain in their hotel and dial the emergency number 113, send a WhatsApp message to +51952842623, or send an email to email@example.com.
 Responses may be in Spanish only, so we recommend that you contact our 24-hour emergency number on +51-987-524620 or email us at firstname.lastname@example.org so that we can assist you.

 - In CHILE travelers have to report any symptoms as well as their locations via an APP during 14 days of surveillance (available for both Android and Apple).
 Our emergency number is the same as for Peru to report a case.